How to Start a Square Foot Garden

 This is a general purpose, no fuss blend that provides good nutrition for most plants.
 Let’s take a closer look at these three ingredients.

-Peat moss - The use of peat moss may raise eyebrows.
+Peat Moss - The use of peat moss may raise eyebrows.
 It is not a renewable resource, and you may have a philosophical prejudice against using it.
-Once an SFG is established, though, it can be replanted season after season with little or no peat moss replenishment.
+Once an square food garden is established, though, it can be replanted season after season with little or no peat moss replenishment.

 Vermiculite - Vermiculite has gotten some bad press in the last few years.
 It is mined in areas that may also contain asbestos, and there have been reports of asbestos contaminated vermiculite in the past.
 All processing is now regulated, so vermiculite supplies are widely considered safe to use.
 If you still have reservations, perlite is an acceptable alternative.
 Both retain moisture well and are sterile and inert.